iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

 # Sensor Hub for Environmental Monitoring

+## Project Overview:

-The project represents a system for monitoring environmental parameters.
-It will utilize an Arduino UNO R3 development board and four primary sensors: temperature, noise, humidity, and air quality.
-The goal of the system is to provide real-time information about temperature, humidity, noise, and air quality.
+The project aims to create a system for monitoring environmental parameters using an Arduino UNO R3 development board and three main sensors: a temperature and humidity sensor, a noise level sensor in the surrounding environment, and an air quality sensor.
+Additionally, a GPS module will be included for determining the geographical location.
+The system's goal is to provide real-time information about temperature, humidity, noise, air quality, and geographical location.

-## Key Features:
+### Key Features:

 - The system will transmit data from the sensors to the central device (Arduino UNO R3).
-- A separate server written in Node.js will read the data transmitted by the Arduino via USB and display it in a user interface.
+- A separate Node.js server will read the data transmitted by Arduino via USB and visualize it in a user interface.

-## Sensors:
+## Sensors and Modules:

-- Temperature Sensor: Measures the temperature in the surrounding environment.
+1. **Temperature and Humidity Sensor - DTH22:** Measures the temperature in the surrounding environment.
-- Noise Sensor: Responds to levels of sound in the surrounding environment.
+2. **Noise Sensor - KY-038 or KY-037:** Reacts to sound levels in the surrounding environment, providing an analog signal that can be measured with the Arduino's analog input.
-- Humidity Sensor: Measures the humidity of the air.
-- Air Quality Sensor: Evaluates the concentration of various gases in the air.
+3. **Air Quality Sensor - MQ Series (e.g., MQ-7 for CO, MQ-135 for CO2 and other gases):** Evaluates the concentration of various gases in the air.
+Calibration may be required for precise measurements.
+4. **GPS Module (e.g., NEO-6M):** Provides the ability to include location information.

-The system will be designed to allow for the addition of new sensors or functionalities in the future.
+The system is designed to allow the addition of new sensors or functionalities in the future.

-# Applications:
+### Applications:

-1. **Environmental Monitoring:**
-   - Provides real-time information about environmental conditions, valuable for public institutions, laboratories, or enthusiasts involved in ecological projects.
+1. **Environmental Monitoring:** Provides real-time information about environmental conditions, beneficial for public institutions, laboratories, or enthusiasts involved in ecological projects.

-2. **Research Projects:**
-   - Can be utilized as a tool for scientific research in the field of ecology and the environment.
+2. **Research Projects:** Can be used as a tool for scientific research in the field of ecology and the environment.

-3. **Educational Purposes:**
-   - The project can be employed in educational environments to stimulate students' interest in electronics and IoT technologies.
+3. **Educational Goals:** The project can be utilized in educational environments to stimulate students' interest in electronics and IoT technologies.

 # Electric circuit
 ![circuit](image.png)

+---

+*This project is a work in progress, and additional features or improvements may be added in the future.*